osteele/p5-server/README.md

 Converting a JavaScript-only sketch is simple.
 An HTML file with the same base name is created, that includes the script, the p5.js source (from a CDN), and any inferred libraries.
-This will fail if the directory already contains a HTML file with this name.
+This will fail if the directory already contains an HTML file with this name.

 Converting an HTML sketch to a JavaScript-only sketch involves deleting the HTML file that includes the script.
-This potentially looses some information.
+This potentially loses some information.
 Before the file is deleted, the following checks are made:

 - The HTML file includes only a single script file.